tinusaur/guides/docs/tinusaur-board-2-assembling/Battery-holder.md

 4. Solder the leads on the front side of the PCB.
 Put more solder wire than usual.

 **Caution**: This solder is the most challenging one.
-You must be very careful to not touch the elecrolytic capacitor with the soldering iron.
+Be very careful not to touch the elecrolytic capacitor with the soldering iron.